 Providentially, the Walmer Municipality had made a payment of £700 in December 1912 indemnifying themselves against losses incurred on the service.
 Shortly this foresight would pay huge dividends.

 The use of the more flexible road service culminated in reduced patronage of the train service.
-The Railways retaliated by reducing their fares to match that of the bus service but were unable to eliminate the addition time taken of thirteen minutes.
+The Railways retaliated by reducing their fares to match that of the bus service but were unable to eliminate the additional time of thirteen minutes taken.

 From 1919 onwards, the train service had run at a profit but by the year ended 31st March 1924, a negative trend was observable.